beerutexas (at) gmail.com

 Dr. Beer is an Associate Professor at the University of Texas at Austin.
-She is affiliated with the Psychology Department (Social & Personality Area, Cognitive Systems Area, Cognitive and Translational Neuroscience Research Group), the Imaging Research Center, and the Institute for Neuroscience.
+She is affiliated with the Psychology Department (Social & Personality Area, Cognitive Neuroscience Area), the Imaging Research Center, and the Institute for Neuroscience.

 NSF Graduate Research Fellow

 I am interested in understanding how emotion and motivation colors information-processing and the neural systems that support this influence.
 We have discovered that motivation does not influence very low levels of visual processing and are now investigating the neural basis of how motivation influences the construal of social information.

 ana (dot) rigney (at) gmail.com

 I am interested in self-evaluation and how to improve accuracy through social cognition.
 Specifically, I research how thinking about others can attenuate overly positive self perceptions.
 I am also interested in the underlying neural mechanisms of self perceptions and which regions are recruited to correct for unrealistic evaluations.